 Sleeping rough, rental stress, overcrowding, or just living in houses without basic amenities has disastrous consequences for people’s health, wellbeing and sense of safety.
 We need to transform our public housing programs, stop rent-gouging at the hands of wealthy landlords, and strengthen the rights of tenants.

 A Massive increase in funding for affordable housing supply

 Just 30 years ago, the Australian government was responsible for funding the construction of 12% of all new dwellings.
 Today, that number has fallen to just 2%.33 As a result, the proportion of social housing stock has been decreasing, despite already being extremely low, relative to other wealthy nations.

-In this time of unprecedented wealth, the Australian Government can once again afford to prioritise social housing, and focus construction of new housing in areas that are close to public transport, good schools and public amenities.
+The Australian Government can and should reprioritise social housing, and focus construction of new housing in areas that are close to public transport, good schools and public amenities.
 The government could also purchase private housing developments that are lying empty, to ensure every person who needs one has a roof over their head.